Clicky

 There is no question that the phrase has been used in conversation before.
 When he was an apprentice printer in Missouri during the mid-1800s, the American author Mark Twain remembered hearing it.

-Tragically, the printer missed a few words unintentionally, and in order to save having to reprint three pages of written content, the apprentice found room to squeeze in the words that were missing by shortening the title “Jesus Christ” to just “J. C.” in the writings.
+Tragically, the printer missed a few words unintentionally, and to save having to reprint three pages of written content, the apprentice found room to squeeze in the words that were missing by shortening the title “Jesus Christ” to just “J. C.” in the writings.

 However, the pious Reverend Campbell urged that they shouldn’t “diminish” the title of the Lord and demanded that they incorporate the name in its entirety, even if it required resetting three entire pages of already printed material.
 As opposed to simply rewriting the text on the pamphlet to read “Jesus Christ,” the printer decided to change it to read “Jesus H. Christ” because the reverend had annoyed him.